jgarc172/code-practice/Preparation/5-composition.md

 opposed to **function** composition.
 The basic level practice exercises will make use of value composition.
 Eventually, for advanced practice exercises we can make use of function composition to solve problems.

-## Logical NOT Function as an Example of Composition
+## Logical NOT Function as an Example of Application of an Existing Operator
 This is a trivial example, but it is used to demonstrate the key approaches to solving problems.

 Here is the definition and function signature: